Foster the People: 2016–2018: Sacred Hearts Club

 On October 9, 2016, Foster the People played at the Rocking the Daisies Music Festival, performing three new songs from their upcoming third studio album: "Lotus Eater", "Doing It For The Money", and "Pay the Man".
 On April 5, 2017, the band announced a world tour set to start in the summer.
 On April 27, 2017, the band released an EP, III, composed of three songs from their upcoming third studio album ("Pay the Man", "Doing It for the Money", and "SHC").
 With this release, it was announced that their next full album would be released in June or July.
 This was also the group's first recording for which longtime touring/studio musicians Isom Innis (son of Restless Heart's Dave Innis) and Sean Cimino were attributed as official members.
-On June 13, the band announced the title and tracklisting of third album Sacred Hearts Club, that was released on July 21.
+On June 13, the band announced the title and tracklisting of their third album, Sacred Hearts Club, that was released on July 21.
 The band ended the first month of 2018 by performing live in the Asian Pacific region.
 In March 2018, the band provided vocals on "Ride or Die" by The Knocks.
 Recently, the band has witnessed the resounding success of "Sit Next to Me", reaching over 200 million streams on Spotify and over 100 million plays on YouTube.
 Commenting on the song's slow-burning success, Mark Foster said, "It's kind of crazy to me that it's been on the radio for so long and it keeps continuing to grow.
 I guess it's a sleeper. [...]
 It's such a good feeling to write something that resonates and breaks the mold of the status quo.
 That's what happened with 'Pumped Up Kicks' and it's happening again with 'Sit Next to Me.'
 I love timeless pop."

 They have also expressed their feelings on the recent spike in gun violence in the United States by showing their support for leaders of the March on Washington for Gun Control and other protests.